67272-App-Design-Dev/romanic_testing/README.md

 ### Getting the gem

-If you want to really use the functionality (*not that Roman numeral conversions are a high demand operation, but who knows…*), installing this gem is pretty simple -- just type on the command line:
+If you want to really use the functionality (*not that Roman numeral conversions are a high demand operation, but who knows what nefarious purposes you could use it for*), installing this gem is pretty simple -- just type on the command line:

 ```
 $ gem install romanic